Screen Reader User Tester Training Program

 The Screen Reader User Tester Training Program at the Carroll Center for the Blind will prepare participants to obtain employment in the field of digital accessibility to help companies with their accessibility compliance.
 Whether they work as an independent contractor, are hired by one of the many accessibility consulting companies, or are hired by entities with their own internal accessibility expertise, this program will position participants for a solid career path in digital accessibility.

 What Is A Screen Reader User Tester?

-Screen reader user testers are skilled and experienced users of popular screen reading software, including JAWS, NVDA, etc. These individuals understand digital accessibility in desktop and mobile environments.
+Screen reader user testers are skilled and experienced users of various combinations of popular screen reading software, including but not limited to JAWS, NVDA, VoiceOver, and Talkback.
+These individuals understand digital accessibility in desktop and mobile environments.
 They can identify accessibility barriers and communicate issues to developers as well as non-technical stakeholders so that accessibility problems can be remediated.
-Screen reader user testers are not web accessibility specialists.
-Rather, they provide important information about a screen reader user’s actual ability to interact with a digital product, based on its level of accessibility.

 Become A Screen Reader User Tester

 Welcome to the Screen Reader User Tester Training (SRUTT) Program at the Carroll Center for the Blind.
 This remote eight-week training program is designed to elevate your understanding of digital accessibility and develop your professional skills in exploring, testing, and reporting on the accessibility of websites, mobile applications, and PDF documents.